 Subscribe & Save 15%

-What fermentation shows us about our own insides
+What fermentation shows us about ourselves

 I'm Tim Spector.
 I'm a professor of epidemiology at King's College London and co-founder of Zoe.